tareqmahmood/s/README.md

 # s
-Accessible shell scripts of installation of various utilities
+Accessible shell scripts for installation of various utilities